sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 addCompilerPlugin("org.spire-math" %% "kind-projector" % "0.9.4")
 ```

-As we said, it provides sugar syntax around advanced typing.
+As we said, it provides syntactic sugar around advanced typing.
 For future reference, all these lines are equivalent:

 ```scala
 ({ type F[E] = Either[E, A] })#F // lambda types and type projection "#F", scalac native